 Did you known that Kerala is named after Coconut, Kerala (coconut) + Alam (Home), translating to 'Home to Coconut', so how can say goodbye to Kerala without purchasing a coconut product.
 The whole state is dotted by coconut trees.
 Every delicacy of Kerala cuisine has coconut in it, in one or the other form.
 Several handicraft items are made from a fiber named coir, which is derived from coconut husk.
 You can buy show pieces and carpets for your house.

-Stunning showpieces like wall-hangings are made from different types of shells such as oyster shells, conch shells and cowrie shells, which was earlier used as money.
+Kerala is blessed with the Arabian Sea at various cities, towns and locations.
+With the shores come seashells.
+These beautiful offerings of the sea are transformed into stunning showpieces like wall-hangings and other decorative stuff.
+These are made from different types of shells such as oyster shells, conch shells and cowrie shells, which was earlier used as money.
 There is a vast variety of seashell decorative pieces.
+Take home beautiful reminders of the seashores of this haven on Earth.

 Kasava and Mundu are traditional handmade cotton apparels that have golden borders, and are worn by Malayalee males and females.
 As gold thread is pretty costly, green-golden colored thread is also used.
 The men wear Mundu in all festivals and traditional functions.
-While the females earlier used to wear a saree in routine but for many it has become an attire that is worn only in weddings, festivals and temple visits.
-Another option is to wear a skirt and a top, which is prepared from same material and stitched in the form of a Ghagra-Choli, generally worn by girls.
+While the females earlier used to wear a saree in routine, another option is to wear a skirt and a top, which is prepared from same material and stitched in the form of a Ghagra-Choli, generally worn by girls.

 Wooden idols of different Hindu gods, Gautama Buddha, and Jesus Christ are available in the markets of Kerala.
 Try to be careful that what you are laying your hands on is either a copy of an antique (carrying real antiques out of India is not allowed) or is a brand new one.
 Other wooden items include figures of tigers, elephants, Kathakali dancers and more.

-The bazaars of Kerala sell some of the world's finest wooden chests, which can be used for several purposes such as a decorative piece, a jewelry box or for storing other valuables.
+The bazaars of Kerala sell some of the world's finest wooden chests.
+These wooden chests are locally known as Nettur casket.
+These beautifully-carved masterpieces can be used for several purposes such as a decorative piece, a jewelry box or for storing other valuables.
+Feel precious like the box when you have one in your kitty.
+You can also take it home as a souvenir or gift for someone to remember the luxury holiday you spent in Kerala.

 Kerala is extremely popular for its different kinds of boats, one of them is ChundamVallam - a snake boat used in the races, and the other one is Urus- boats used for cargo and human transportation in high seas.
 You cannot take the real ones home but you can surely buy their models.
 Along with this, you can also get models of houseboats and spice boats.

-A special oil lamp that is used in homes, during ceremonial functions in temples, is kept in the courtyard of traditional Kerala homes and at the hotel's reception.
+The Nilavilakku denotes the Hindu trinity of Brahma/Vishnu/Shiva.
+The base represents Brahma, the stem represents Vishnu, the head represents Shiva, the wicks represent Parvathi and the heat represents Lakshmi.
+The Hindu lamp is so beautiful in concept and design.
+Used in homes, during ceremonial functions in temples, is kept in the courtyard of traditional Kerala homes and at the hotel's reception.
 These lamps are available in all sizes, from small ones to really extremely bigger ones.

 If you are buying the best quality whole spices for Kerala, how can you not buy a Mortar or a masala grinder and Pestle.
 These manual grinders are available in different shapes are made from several materials such as marble and metals like iron and more.
 One can even use them as a show piece in your home.